argoproj/argo-workflows/examples/README.md

 ```

 Below, we run the same container on a Kubernetes cluster using an Argo workflow template.
+Be sure to read the comments.
+They provide useful explanations.
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow                  #new type of k8s spec